bozsahin/thebench/README.md

 PYTHON UPGRADE NOTE:

-There is only ONE bench-related environment variable, called $THEBENCHPYTHON.
-It is automatically set during install.
-If you want to move to another python, say python3.141519, run the script
+If you want to move to another python, say python3.141519, run the install script FROM thebench home as

-<code>resetthebenchpython python3.141519</code>
+<code>./bench.sh reset python3.141519</code>

 to change to that.
-It will make sure its <code>pip</code> library manager is installed and refreshes the THEBENCH libraries for that python.
+It will make sure its <code>pip</code> library manager is installed and refreshes the bench libraries for that python.

 TO DEVELOP A GRAMMAR: